-    A defendant also has the right to a trial by jury but must make that demand through the clerk of the court.
+A defendant also has the right to a trial by jury but must make that known at initial arraignment.
 A cost deposit may be required.
-Upon a timely demand, the case is then transferred to the circuit court of Jefferson County and assigned to a trial division equipped to handle juries.
+The case is then transferred to the circuit court of Jefferson County and assigned to a trial division equipped to handle juries.

 Important Information to Know: